Erwin Rommel: Battle of Gazala and capture of Tobruk

 The assault on Tobruk proper began at dawn on 20 June, and the British surrendered at dawn the following day.
 Rommel's forces captured 32,000 Commonwealth troops, the port, and huge quantities of supplies.
 Only at the fall of Singapore, earlier that year, had more British Commonwealth troops been captured at one time.
 On 22 June, Hitler promoted Rommel to Generalfeldmarschall for this victory.
-Following his success at Gazala and Tobruk, Rommel wanted to seize the moment and not allow 8th Army a chance to regroup.
+Following his success at Gazala and Tobruk, Rommel wanted to seize the moment and not allow the 8th Army a chance to regroup.
 He strongly argued that the Panzerarmee should advance into Egypt and drive on to Alexandria and the Suez Canal, as this would place almost all the Mediterranean coastline in Axis hands and, according to Rommel, potentially lead to the capture from the south of the oil fields in the Caucasus and Middle East.

 Rommel's success at Tobruk worked against him, as Hitler no longer felt it was necessary to proceed with Operation Herkules, the proposed attack on Malta.
 Auchinleck relieved Ritchie of command of the Eighth Army on 25 June, and temporarily took command himself.
 Rommel knew that delay would only benefit the British, who continued to receive supplies at a faster rate than Rommel could hope to achieve.
 He pressed an attack on the heavily fortified town of Mersa Matruh, which Auchinleck had designated as the fall-back position, surrounding it on 28 June.
 The fortress fell to the Germans on 29 June.
 In addition to stockpiles of fuel and other supplies, the British abandoned hundreds of tanks and trucks.
-Those that were functional were put into service by the Panzerwaffe.
+Those that were functional were put into service by the Panzerarmee which by now relied on British trucks for half its transport.